TechGrounds-Cloud8/cloud8-Rolfsijtema/week5cloud8/AWS-13.md

 - Is RDS same as S3?
 While S3 is strongly consistent, its consistency is limited to single storage operations.
 On the other hand, RDS supports transactions that allow one to execute a series of operations while maintaining consistency and even providing an option to roll back the operations in case of the steps go wrong.

-3. Can i and how to combine "subject" with other services?
+3. Can i and how to combine "RDS" with other services?

 While setting up RDS you may choose: Aurora, MySQL, MariaDB, PostgreSQL, Oracle, MicrosoftSQL (SQL-server)